 However, this doesn't sit well with Ron Barrett.
 He recalls how he connected with a woman he'd known years before.
 She was currently living in New Orleans and showed off a dance that people were doing in the Big Easy.
 It was a little bit of terpsichore called the Jerk.
 Ron was impressed and decided to write a tune to go with it.
 He put it together, recorded it on a home tape recorder, and gave it to Don.
 When the record came out, Ron's name was nowhere in sight.

-The Larks followed this up with a series of dance records (for example, "Mickey's East Coast Jerk," "Soul Jerk," "Philly Jerk" [on Don's own Jerk label], "The Duck," "Can You Do The Duck," "Let Me See You Philly," and "The Skate").
+The Larks followed this up with a series of dance records (for example, "Mickey's East Coast Jerk," "Soul Jerk," "Philly Jerk" [on Don's own Jerk label], "The Duck," "Can You Do The Duck" (credited to the Meadowlarks), "Let Me See You Philly," and "The Skate").
 This isn't really my kind of music and, other than "The Jerk" (which I honestly can't even remember), I've never heard any of them.

 In 1965, Don released "Just Tryin' To Make It" (parts 1 and 2) on Utopia, but as the Meadowlarks.
 (Since I've never heard this, it might be an instrumental, featuring his band.)
 Most of the records in the 60s were by the Larks, but a couple of them said "Meadowlarks."
 Don's own label, Jerk Records, alternated releases with Money.

 The aggregation stayed together through the rest of the 60s and into the early 70s.
 In 1973, Don broke into pictures.
 He wrote the soundtrack for the 1973 film "Savage!" ("Men call him Savage, women call him all the time"....
 Ok, ok, you can stop laughing now.)
 Some of this music (titles listed in the discography) also ended up in the 1975 film, "T.N.T.
 Jackson."